josh-h/sailmq/docs/en/Example_OpenMessaging.md

 # OpenMessaging Example
 [OpenMessaging](https://openmessaging.github.io/), which includes the establishment of industry guidelines and messaging, streaming specifications to provide a common framework for finance, e-commerce, IoT and big-data area.
 The design principles are the cloud-oriented, simplicity, flexibility, and language independent in distributed heterogeneous environments.
 Conformance to these specifications will make it possible to develop a heterogeneous messaging applications across all major platforms and operating systems.

-RocketMQ provides a partial implementation of OpenMessaging 0.1.0-alpha, the following examples demonstrate how to access RocketMQ based on OpenMessaging.
+SailMQ provides a partial implementation of OpenMessaging 0.1.0-alpha, the following examples demonstrate how to access SailMQ based on OpenMessaging.

 ## OMSProducer
-The following example shows how to send message to RocketMQ broker in synchronous, asynchronous, or one-way transmissions.
+The following example shows how to send message to SailMQ broker in synchronous, asynchronous, or one-way transmissions.

 ```
 public class OMSProducer {
     public static void main(String[] args) {
         final MessagingAccessPoint messagingAccessPoint = MessagingAccessPointFactory
-            .getMessagingAccessPoint("openmessaging:rocketmq://IP1:9876,IP2:9876/namespace");
+            .getMessagingAccessPoint("openmessaging:sailmq://IP1:9876,IP2:9876/namespace");

         final Producer producer = messagingAccessPoint.createProducer();